conie151/conie151.github.io/posts/Notes/TheAbsoluteBeginner'sGuideToCybersecurity.md

 <br>

-## Another topic to consider: Cyberwarfare
+>**_ ## Another topic to consider: Cyberwarfare_**
-_Cyberwarfare_ is the use of technology to penetrate and attack another nation's computer systems and networks in an effort to cause damage or disrupt services, such as shutting down a power grid, or to obtain snesitive information.
+>_Cyberwarfare_ is the use of technology to penetrate and attack another nation's computer systems and networks in an effort to cause damage or disrupt services, such as shutting down a power grid, or to obtain snesitive information.
+>

-_Why Do other nations want other's informations?:_
+> _Why Do other nations want other's informations?:_
+>

-- To gather information and/or defense secrets (whether it be for **blackmail** or to gain **military advantage**
+> - To gather information and/or defense secrets (whether it be for **blackmail** or to gain **military advantage**
-- To disrupt Infrastructure/ Services (causing chaos and closing down systems) ★ Stutnex Virus: Distributed prmarily via USB, Using 0-day exploits, being a sophisticated program, and targeting important infrastructure.
+> - To disrupt Infrastructure/ Services (causing chaos and closing down systems)
+>  ★ Stutnex Virus: Distributed prmarily via USB, Using 0-day exploits, being a sophisticated program, and targeting important infrastructure.
 [Stutnex virus Documentary]()

 # When a system becomes Infected with Malware
 _What are some common indicators that a system has become infected?_